Facebooktwitterredditpinterestlinkedintumblr

 How Do You Enable the Dell Touchpad?

-You can enable the Dell touchpad using the Fn lock and specific F keys on the laptop.
+You can enable the Dell touchpad using the laptop’s Fn lock and specific F keys.
 Different F keys will work for different Dell laptop models.
-However, you can try different combinations to determine which key works for the specific model.
+However, you can try combinations to determine which key works for the specific model.

 Can Dell Resolve Any Issues With the Touchpad?